jrpotter/notebook/notes/binary/shifts.md

 %%ANKI
 Basic
 What is a logical right shift operation?
-Back: One that fills the left end of the result with `k` zeros.
+Back: One that fills the left end of the result with zeros.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707854589786-->
 END%%